deltatraced/delta-trace/lan/posts/2025/002 Atomic contexts and respect.md

 You can consider a core context to be a parent to many peripheral contexts, but there is no nesting.
 A cluster cannot have another within it.
 There won't be grandparents, but context spawning will emerge lineages, like Task 1 $\to$ Task 2 $\to$ Task 3 and so on.

-## 2.6 Micro, Meso, and Macro progress
+## 2.6 Micro, Meso, and Macro Progress

 The journal of each context file gives us micro progress, seeing how that individual context had evolved over time.